lorran-xo/audiobook-app/README.md

 Api: https://librivox.org/api/info
 Icons: https://oblador.github.io/react-native-vector-icons/

-App Images and Audios are randonly mocked so app doens't crash because LibriVox api is not storing all of them anymore.
+Librivox Api have some images and audio URLs missing.
+When it happens in this app, they are both randonly picked from a mocked list so the app always has an image and an associated audio so it does not crash.

 # INSTRUCTIONS